Today was a fairly thorough introduction to Buenos Aires. In particular, how Argentine time works.

 The hunt for empanadas

-You’d think finding somewhere to get empanadas for lunch in Buenos Aires wouldn’t be much of a challenge, but finding somewhere we could sit at a table and eat them proved surprisingly tricky!
+You’d think finding somewhere to get empanadas for lunch in Buenos Aires wouldn’t be much of a challenge, but finding somewhere I could sit at a table and eat them proved surprisingly tricky!

-We found one place where the guy on the door touting for business assured us they had them.
-He let us sit, order drinks and choose our empanadas from the menu.
+I found one place where the guy on the door touting for business assured us they had them.
+He let me sit, order drinks and choose my empanadas from the menu.
 Only then did he reveal that no, they didn’t have any, except for the cheese and ham ones.

-We paid for the drinks and left, wandered some more and eventually had to seek police assistance (it was an emergency after all).
-They pointed us to a restaurant where we had a nice ham and cheese one but a wonderful beef one.
+I paid for the drink and left, wandered some more and eventually had to seek police assistance (it was an emergency after all).
+They pointed me to a restaurant where we had a nice ham and cheese one but a wonderful beef one.
 Or two.
-The reviews say the steaks are also great there, so we will return!
+The reviews say the steaks are also great there, so I will return!

 Milonga 1: Muy Lunes (‘More Monday’)